microdotblog/indie-microblogging/Part 3/Permanence.md

 > The promise of the web is that Alexandria’s library might be resurrected for the modern world.
 But today’s great library is being destroyed even as it is being built.
 Until you lose something big on the Internet, something truly valuable, this paradox can be difficult to understand.

 Bloggers will keep running into this until we take steps to solve it.
 It's something [Dave Winer has written about][4], calling the topic "future-safe archives".
 It's something anyone with a large collection of writing online probably thinks about.
-How do we preserve the culture and art and stories of our time when the preferred media is so fragile?
+How do we preserve the culture and art and stories of our time when the preferred media are so fragile?

 One answer is control.
 By publishing to our own web site, it’s up to us where the posts and replies are copied to, mirrored, and how long they last.